Grevane/Grevane.github.io/README.md

-# dice-roll
+# Project 8
-Basic dice rolling program written for CWEB1111
+Website written for CWEB1111
+Covering topics on Sorting Algorithms and IDEs